sprakash57/create-react-saga/README.md

 Then you have come to the right place.
 You will get most vanilla React experience ever without worrying about configuring component creation in isolation, unit testing and api integration.
 See the features section for detailed info.

 ## Features
-- Lean and easy to understand webpack configurations for production and development environment.
+- Lean and easy to understand Webpack configurations for production and development environment.
 - Built-in Scss support.
 No need to sweat any more over modern CSS.
 - Unit test utilities and example included for starter kit code to get you up to speed without wasting any time.
 - Functional component has been used in the entire place.
 No more old `class`.